What Is Cylinder Deactivation?

 How does DSF Technology work?

 This technology uses dynamic downsizing.
-Dynamic Skip Fire technology controls power output by dynamically deploying each engine cylinder event in real-time.
+DSF technology controls power output by dynamically deploying each engine cylinder event in real-time.

 Transforms the engine to optimize: